The Nature and Culture of Natural History

 In addition to practicing the art and science of natural history, students will survey the cultural contexts in which natural history developed as a discipline.
 In fall, we will venture into cabinets of curiosity; follow the global travels of people, plants, and animals; and consider the challenges of taxonomy of an age of burgeoning exploration.
 Our focus on the history of science will take us through the scientific revolution to the rise of biological sciences.
 In winter, students will explore how natural historians and botanists contribute to more egalitarian and sustainable relations with the natural world.
 With the aid of weekly workshops, students will improve their ability to write thesis-driven essays defended with evidence from the assigned texts in cultural studies.

-conservation, ecological restoration, economic botany, forestry, natural resource management, and education
+This offering will prepare you for careers and advanced study in: conservation, ecological restoration, economic botany, forestry, natural resource management, and education

 First class meeting: Tuesday, September 26 at 11am (Lecture Hall 03)